Delenamara/Frontend-Practice/README.md

 # users-cardboard
-Landing page with user info and some javascript
+Landing page with user info and some dynamics